tcbrindle/systemd-glib/README.md

 generated GIR (though the imaginary GObject properties are!).
 Since there are a *lot* of properties involved in the systemd D-Bus interface, this is a bit of a problem when it comes to trying to use systemd-glib via introspection right now.
-I've filed the bug for Vala, hopefully it will get sorted soon.
+I've filed the bug for Vala, so hopefully it will be fixed.

 In the mean time, a workaround is to use the `get_cached_property()` method of the generated proxy class, along with the *D-Bus* name of the property (not